 It shouldn’t really need to be pointed out, but I suppose it does: the Black & Potter show and their friends really were not the Trio.
 Most of the fans’ early determination to try to re-cast them as the “Trio plus one” simply does not hold together.
 Indeed, if the seven of them, all at the age of 15, were to be dumped together in some AU limbo, you get the distinct impression that James, Sirius and Peter would have mocked the Trio unmercifully.
 All of that earnestness!
 And Hermione-baiting would become every bit as much fun as “getting” Snape, and not nearly so dangerous.
 Hermione, after all, is not actually vicious.
 And Remus would have pointedly looked the other way while they did it.
 And tried to excuse his inaction to them all privately afterwards.
 In hopes that they might still manage to like him.

 Up to just about any point in canon everyone still seems to be being grossly misled by Harry’s startling physical resemblance to James, assuming a similar resemblance of character.
 This is simply not an accurate reading.
 It is clear to anyone who went on the trip into Snape’s Pensieve that Harry is just plain not like James.
-Harry is his mother’s son (which is not altogether a recommendation).
+Harry is oh-but-definitely his mother’s son (which is not altogether a recommendation).
 He only looks like his father.

 That physical resemblance actually served an essential purpose to the plot in PoA.
 But it seems only to be serving as a distraction since then, and I eventually began to wonder just what it was consistently distracting us from.

 I was unable to come to any solid conclusion.